FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: global surface temperatures emulation

 \subsection{Shared socio-economic pathways emulation}

 In this experiment, we consider the experiment dataset given by $\cD = \{$\textit{historical, SSP126, SSP245, SSP370, SSP585}$\}$.
 We iteratively remove one SSP experiment from the dataset to construct a training set (e.g.\ retain \textit{SSP245} to obtain $\cD_\text{train} = \{$\textit{historical, SSP126, SSP370, SSP585}$\}$) and use it to train FaIRGP and the baseline GP model.
 We run predictions over the retained SSP experiment and evaluate the emulated global temperatures against NorESM2-LM data.
 We find that on average, FaIRGP outperforms the baseline models in every evaluation metric, as reported in Table~\ref{table:global-ssp-scores}.
 These results suggest that FaIRGP provides a better emulation of the global temperature response to anthropogenic forcing compared to both FaIR and the plain GP model.
-We include in Appendix~\ref{table:comparison-with-climatebench} a comparison with the GP emulator from ClimateBench~\cite{watsonparris2021climatebench}.
+We include in Appendix~\ref{appendix:comparison-with-climatebench} a comparison with the GP emulator from ClimateBench~\cite{watsonparris2021climatebench}.

 Figure~\ref{fig:ssp-global-plots} shows that FaIRGP provides a better temperature projection than FaIR in the near future --- over the 2015-2050 period --- for all scenarios.
-This is because being informed by data grants FaIRGP the flexibility to deviate from the impulse response prior on which it hinges, and provide prediction that are better aligned with the historical and near future observations from the training set.
-However, when further away from the training data, over the 2080-2100 period, FaIRGP reverts back to the prior behavior of FaIR.
-This suggests that FaIRGP is better suited for emulating global temperature response in the near future, and at is least as good as FaIR for longer term emulation.
+This is because being informed by data grants FaIRGP the flexibility to deviate from the impulse response prior on which it hinges, and provide predictions that are better aligned with the historical and near future data from the training set.
+However, when further away from the training data, over the 2080-2100 period, FaIRGP reverts back to the prior behaviour of FaIR.
+This suggests that FaIRGP is better suited for emulating global temperature response in the near future, and is at least as good as FaIR for longer term emulation.